 Born in Budapest, Hungary, in 1987.

-Nóra Fanni Zentay is a Hungarian visual artist and researcher working with analog graphic printmaking, analog-alternative photographic printing techniques and intermedia/video art.
+Nóra Fanni Zentay is a Hungarian visual artist and researcher working with analog graphic printmaking, experimental, alternative photographic printing techniques and intermedia/video art.

 She studied visual art and film studies and developed her interest in both fields.
 She holds an MA in Film Studies from Eötvös Loránd University (ELTE, Hungary) and completed the Doctoral Programme in Film, Media and Contemporary Culture.
 Currently she is an external lecturer and researcher at the Department of Film Studies (ELTE MMI) as a PhD candidate.

 During teaching and research work she also continued to develop her skills as a visual artist.
 She received an MA in Graphic Design from the University of Hertfordshire (IDI), UK.

 During her postgraduate studies she has developed an intermedial-hybrid art practice through analog printmaking that includes both traditional graphic printmaking (monotype, collagraph print) as well as alternative photographic printing processes such as cyanotype, vandyke, lumen, chemigram.

 Her ongoing body of work in printmaking explores the experimental and innovative possibilities of analog graphic and alternative photographic printmaking in contemporary visual art.

 Her film-related research work and intermedia/video art practice focus on the unconventional relationships of images and sounds.